Leonetienne/Tubio/README.md

 This is an alpha-version.
 What did you expect? :D

 ### Can you please add support for website XY?
-Please address the awesome team at youtube-dl, as they made the downloading-end: [github.com/ytdl-org/youtube-dl/issues](https://github.com/ytdl-org/youtube-dl/issues).
+Please address the awesome team at youtube-dl, as they make the downloading-backend: [github.com/ytdl-org/youtube-dl/issues](https://github.com/ytdl-org/youtube-dl/issues).
 The downloader tubio uses ([yt-dlp](https://github.com/yt-dlp/yt-dlp/)) is based on youtube-dl.

 ## Important notice!